Omnivors/aquae/README.md

 # Aquae
-Sanbox for Raoul Gilioli's Aquae artwork
+Sandbox for Raoul Gilioli's Aquae artwork

-**This repository is meant to updload Arduino sketches and other draft codes for sensors and technology to be tested for Aquae artwokrs**
+**This repository is meant for uploading Arduino sketches and other draft codes for sensors and technology to be tested for Aquae artworks**

 ## How to use this repository:
 * clone the repository to your local machine with `git clone https://github.com/Omnivors/aquae.git`